hanneshapke/hanneshapke.github.io/_posts/2025-01-11-speculative-decoding.markdown

 ```

-When we compare the latency of speculative decoding with the latency of the same model without speculative decoding, we can see that speculative decoding is faster by a factor of 2.5 as we can see in Figure 2.
+When we compare the latency of speculative decoding with the latency of the same model without speculative decoding, we can see that speculative decoding is faster by roughly 35% as we can see in Figure 2.

 ![Latency comparison](/images/speculative_decoding/speculative_decoding_comparison.png)